Maxwella10/multinational-retail-data-centralisation/README.md

 Converting the column to correct data types
 Removing rows filled with any erroneous values and NULL values Removing columns that does not have any meaningful data

+## Data Loading

+Once the data is cleaned, all these dataframes are stored in the sales_data database as tables in pgAdmin 4.
+We use SQL to query these tables

+User details table: dim_users
+User card details table:dim_card_details
+Store details table: dim_store_details
+Product details table: dim_products
+Order details table: orders_table
+Each table will serve the orders_table which will be the single source of truth for the orders.

+With the primary keys created in the tables prefixed with dim we will create the foreign keys in the orders_table to reference the primary keys in the other tables.